forcesunseen/narwhalizer/README.md

 Goggles are a way to alter the ranking in a search engine.
 Brave is behind this technology and you should [read more about it](https://github.com/brave/goggles-quickstart).
 This tool lets you generate Goggles using your favorite subreddit(s).
 Forces Unseen uses this to generate [netsec-goggle](https://github.com/forcesunseen/netsec-goggle).

+You can also read more about this on Forces Unseen's blog: [Make Search Engines Great Again!](https://blog.forcesunseen.com/make-search-engines-great-again)

 ## Basic Usage

 1. Build the container locally using the following command.